-- a.
+a.
 Pretrial Statement.
-Unless otherwise ordered by the Court, within 30 days of the completion of all discovery or, if a summary judgment motion is filed, within 30 days of the Court's ruling on summary judgment, the plaintiff in a pro se case shall file a concise, written Pretrial Statement.
-This Statement must contain the following: - i. a statement of the facts the plaintiff hopes to prove at trial; - ii. a list of all documents or other physical objects that the plaintiff plans to put into evidence at trial; and - iii. a list of the names and addresses of all witnesses the plaintiff intends to have testify at trial.
+Unless otherwise ordered by the Court, within 30 days of the completion of all discovery or, if a summary judgment motion is filed, within

+30 days of the Court's ruling on summary judgment, the plaintiff in a pro se case shall file a concise, written Pretrial Statement.
+This Statement need take no particular form, but it must contain the following: (1) a statement of the facts the plaintiff hopes to prove at trial; (2) a list of all documents or other physical objects that the plaintiff plans to put into evidence at trial; and (3) a list of the names and addresses of all witnesses the plaintiff intends to have testify at trial.
 The Statement must be sworn by the plaintiff to be true and accurate based on the facts known by the plaintiff.
 If pro se, the plaintiff shall file an original of this Statement with the Pro Se Office.
 Two weeks after service of the plaintiff's Statement, the defendant must file and serve a similar Statement of its case containing the same information.

 b.
 Other Pretrial Filings.

-- i.
-If the case is to be tried before only a judge without a jury, any parties represented by counsel must also file proposed findings of fact and conclusions of law at the time of filing the Pretrial Statement. - ii.
+If the case is to be tried before only a Judge without a jury, any parties represented by counsel must also file proposed findings of fact and conclusions of law at the time of filing the Pretrial Statement.
 If the case is to be tried before a jury, any parties represented by counsel must also file proposed voir dire questions, a proposed jury charge, and a proposed verdict form at the time of filing the Pretrial Statement.
+At the time of filing, a represented party should e-mail these documents to the Court (ClarkeNYSDChambers@nysd.uscourts.gov), in both .pdf and Microsoft Word formats.
+The pro se party may file such documents, but is not required to do so and need not submit them by e-mail.